htmlgxn/ytdl-archiver/README.md

 ## Features
 - Allows you to set the path to your YouTube archive.
-- Custom name each folder within your archive (per playlist), the rest is automated.
+- Name folders within your archive (per playlist).
+Supports subpaths.
 - Downloads separate .mp4, .nfo, and .jpg file for media server readability.
 - Creates an .archive.txt file in each playlist folder to allow rerun and refresh content efficiently